Warning! There have been changes to the course - please refer to the transition information

 You should only complete 2 Postgraduate Electives:

 If you HAVE completed OMBA350 MBA Research Project prior to Sess 1 2016 it will be considered equivalent to BUSM4449 Business Research Design.
-In this circumstance, OMBA350 will be considered as a core unit in your program structure and you should not complete BUSM4449.
+In this circumstance, OMBA350 will be considered as a core subject in your program structure and you should not complete BUSM4449.